5 Ways to Fuel Your Big Data Analytics in 2018

 - John Morrell

 - March 5, 2018

-But to get to this point, organizations must transform their data, which often comes from a variety of disparate sources/silos, into re-usable, consumable and executable data assets.
+But to get to this point, organizations must transform their data, which often comes from various disparate sources/silos, into re-usable, consumable, and executable data assets.

 So, how best to go about fueling your big data analytics program to derive the most value?
 Read on for five ways to boost your big data analytics in 2018.